-The subject matter for his speech should be interesting, inspiring and invigorating.
-Not least because of its topicality.
+The subject matter for his energy speech should be interesting, inspiring and invigorating.
+Because it’s topical right now.
 Everyone’s talking about energy price rises.

 Yet the Secretary of State’s speech managed to appear dull right from the start: